avalynndev/imprompt-old/README.md

 # Imprompt

-A Chrome extension that enhances prompts on ChatGPT and Gemini websites, making your AI interactions more effective and productive.
+A Chrome extension that enhances prompts on ChatGPT, Claude and Gemini websites, making your AI interactions more effective and productive.

----

 ## Features
 - Instantly rewrite and enhance your prompts for better AI results
-- Seamless integration with ChatGPT and Gemini
+- Seamless integration with ChatGPT, Claude and Gemini
 - Simple, user-friendly interface
 - Secure: your prompts are processed locally in your browser

----

 ## Installation